 YES.
 Domestic flights are operating on reduced schedules between all major cities.

 YES.
-Buses are operating between all major cities (except provincies still in focused lockdown), although timetables is reduced based on demand.
+Buses are operating between all major cities, although timetables are reduced based on demand.

 - Travellers must complete the electronic sworn declaration, no more than 72 hours before travel.